Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   example by picking a result in the urlbar panel or typing a search term or URL in the urlbar and pressing the enter key.

-urlbar.impression.*
-  A uint recording the number of impression that was displaying when user picks any result.

-  - ``autofill_about``
-    For about-page type autofill.
-  - ``autofill_adaptive``
-    For adaptive history type autofill.
-  - ``autofill_origin``
-    For origin type autofill.
-  - ``autofill_other``
-    Counts how many times some other type of autofill result that does not have a specific scalar was shown.
-This is a fallback that is used when the code is not properly setting a specific autofill type, and it should not normally be used.
-If it appears in the data, it means we need to investigate and fix the code that is not properly setting a specific autofill type.
-  - ``autofill_preloaded``
-    For preloaded site type autofill.
-  - ``autofill_url``
-    For url type autofill.

 urlbar.tips
   This is a keyed scalar whose values are uints and are incremented each time a tip result is shown, a tip is picked, and a tip's help button is picked.
 The